OmamaKhokhar/omamakhokhar/README.md

 <p align="left"><a href="https://visitorbadge.io/status?path=https%3A%2F%2Fgithub.com%2FOmamaKhokhar"><img src="https://api.visitorbadge.io/api/visitors?path=https%3A%2F%2Fgithub.com%2FOmamaKhokhar&label=PROFILE%20VIEWS&labelColor=%23151920&countColor=%230097b2&labelStyle=upper" /></a></p>

 <h2>An Aspiring Web and Mobile App Developer</h2>
-<p>Hey there, I am Omama Khokhar, an aspiring Web and Mobile App developer proficient in HTML5 and CSS with a foundational understanding of web development.
-I am currently refining my skills in HTML5, CSS and its framework.
+<p>Hey there, I am Omama Khokhar, an aspiring Web and Mobile App developer proficient in HTML5, CSS3 and JavaScript with a foundational understanding of web development.
+I am currently refining my skills in javascript ES6 and its framework.
 I aspire to learn new technology for both frontend and backend development.
 While I'm in the early stages of my journey, I am eager to apply my skills and Learn more in the dynamic world of web development.
 I'm passionate about creating seamless and creative websites.
 With a keen interest in the dynamic world of technology, I'm always eager to learn about Artificial Intelligence, Data Science and Web 3.0.</p>

 #